 Hero Violence

 The potential effects of violent video game exposure on gamers have received considerable attention in recent years.
 The published scientific literature generally supports the conclusion that violent video games increase aggressive behavior (Anderson et al., 2015; Bushman, Gollwitzer, & Cruz, 2015; but see McCarthy, Coley, Wagner, Zengel, and Basham, 2016, for a null result in a preregistered setting and Hilgard, Engelhardt, and Rouder, 2017, for indications that these effects may be substantially overestimated by publication bias).
 Violent video game effects have been found to increase aggression immediately after playing in a number of different ways using different measures of aggression (Anderson & Dill, 2000; Bartholow & Anderson, 2002; Bartholow, Bushman, & Sestir, 2006; Engelhardt, Bartholow, Kerr, & Bushman, 2011; Fischer, Kastenmuller, & Greitemeyer, 2010).
 These effects are not limited to the time period immediately following violent video game exposure, but can remain even 24 hours later (Bushman & Gibson, 2011), as evidenced by men who were more aggressive after returning the day after playing a violent video game with the instruction to ruminate about it.
 Most studies show that violent game exposures as brief as 20 minutes are sufficient to increase players’ aggression.
 When examining long-term exposure, evidence indicates that sustained violent video game exposure over time is related to increased aggressive behavior, with greater exposure relating to greater levels of aggression (Willoughby, Adachi, & Good, 2012).
-In addition, playing violent video games has been linked to desensitization toward arousing stimuli (Carnagey, Anderson, & Bushman, 2007), perception of one’s own aggressive behavior as less aggressive (Greitemeyer, 2014), and increased interpretation of aggression in others (Bushman & Anderson, 2002).
+In addition, playing violent video games has been linked to desensitization toward arousing stimuli (Bailey & West, 2013; Bailey, West, & Anderson, 2011; Bartholow, Bushman, & Sestir, 2006; Carnagey, Anderson, & Bushman, 2007; Engelhardt, Bartholow, Kerr, & Bushman, 2011), perception of one’s own aggressive behavior as less aggressive (Greitemeyer, 2014), and increased interpretation of aggression in others (Bushman & Anderson, 2002).

-Comprehensive meta-analytic reviews including various methodologies have confirmed the negative causal effects of violent video game playing in a number of domains related to aggression (Anderson et al., 2010; Greitemeyer & Mugge, 2014).
+Comprehensive meta-analytic reviews including various methodologies have supported the theory that violent video game playing causes negative effects in a number of domains related to aggression (Anderson et al., 2010; Greitemeyer & Mugge, 2014).
 Overall, it seems as though elevated aggressive behavior following violent video game play is likely the result of an increase in the activation of aggression related content, according to the current General Aggression Model (Anderson & Bushman, 2002b).
-Of particular importance to the current study is the negative effect violent video games and activated mental content have on prosocial behavior.
+Of particular importance to the current study is the negative effect violent video games and activated mental content appear to have on prosocial behavior.

 Beyond effects on aggression, research has reported that playing violent video games also reduces the latency with which one helps others (Bushman & Anderson, 2009), notably by reducing empathic concern for others (Fraser et al., 2012; You, Kim, & No, 2015).
 On the other hand, research with prosocial video games, in which the player does nice things (or life-saving things) to or for other game characters, indicates that playing these types of games actually increases prosocial behavior (Gentile et al., 2009; more), likely by increasing access to prosocial thoughts (Greitemeyer & Osswald, 2010; Greitemeyer & Osswald, 2011; but see Tear and Nielsen, 2013 for a failure to replicate).
 Thus, results indicate that the activation of prosocial or aggressive constructs through exposure to congruent content in video games influences future behavior.
 So, depending upon the type of behavior engaged in while playing the game, gamers will either have more prosocial constructs activated following gameplay, making them more inclined toward compassion and helping, or they will have more aggressive constructs activated following gameplay, making them more inclined toward anger and aggression.